JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-02-08-sbiobertresolve_snomed_procedures_measurements_en.md

 ## Description

-This model maps Procedure and Measurements (Tests) to their corresponding SNOMED codes using sbiobert_base_cased_mli Sentence Bert Embeddings
+This model maps Procedure and Measurements (Tests) to their corresponding SNOMED codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.

 ## Predicted Entities